Abirdeen/Voronoi-Partitions-Suite/README.md

 ### Current
 Voronoi currently has the following features:

-- Nothing, this is the initial version
+- Nothing, this is the initial version.

 ### Future
 Voronoi plans to add the following features:

-- Generating Voronoi partitions in suitable metric spaces, via any computable probability distribution
+- Generating Voronoi partitions in suitable metric spaces, via any computable probability distribution.
-- Voronoi data sampling for suitable metric spaces
+- Voronoi data sampling for suitable metric spaces.
-- Visualisations of Voronoi diagrams in suitable metric spaces
+- Visualisations of Voronoi diagrams in suitable metric spaces.
-- Statistical analysis of properties, both for a given process and for analysing particular kinds of process
+- Statistical analysis of properties, both for a given process and for analysing particular kinds of process.

+In addition, there will eventually be stub files for mypy typing.

 ## Contributing